Bjenhamin4Alfredolvchenki/withastro-astro-asd/src/pages/posts/index.md

 <Cool name={frontmatter.name} href="#" client:load />

 This is so cool!
-Inkno
+Inkno FFF

 Do variables work {frontmatter.value * 2}?
 Do variables work {frontmatter.value * 2}?